spacemeshos/QA-smapp/cases/Smapper/Autostart.md

 **Steps:**

 1. Follow Steps 1-3 from Test Case ID: Autostart-01
-2. Toggle the "Wallet auto start" option to "ON"
+2. Toggle the "autostart" option to "ON"
 3. Close Smapp and reopen it
 4. Go back to the Wallet section in settings